Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 Yeah.

-You know, being where their head is at
+you know, you know, where their head is at

 What was the worst thing about diligence.